 - Do population censuses (see pollinator survey instructions below).

-If tax incentives are given for native pollinator habitat management in the future, landowners may choose to do pollinator censuses to check the impact of their practices.
-The Jha Lab encourages using standardized pollinator survey guidelines and data sheets designed for use with our Texas pollinator guides.
-We could help analyze survey results to visualize trends and gauge management success, a component of annual reports required by tax appraisers.
-You may upload survey data on this Pollinator Survey Google Form or email/mail to the address below.
+If tax incentives are given for the management native pollinator habitat, landowners may choose to do pollinator censuses to check the impact of their practices.
+The Jha Lab encourages using standardized pollinator survey guidelines and data sheets designed for use with our Texas pollinator guide.
+We can help analyze survey results to visualize trends and gauge management success, a component of annual reports required by tax appraisers.
+You may upload survey data on a Pollinator Survey Google Form or email/mail forms to the addresses below.